QiaoqingWu-AC/8916-group-assignment2/README.md

 - Watson-Danis, Caleb - 041041241
 - Wu, Qiaoqing - 041076817
 ## Scenario Description
-1. **Overview:**
+1. **Overview:**<br>
 The Rideau Canal Skateway in Ottawa is the world’s largest outdoor ice skating rink, attracting many visitors during the winter.
 To keep skaters safe, it's important to constantly monitor the ice conditions.
 Things like temperature, ice thickness, and weather can change quickly, and these changes affect whether the ice is safe to skate on.

-2. **Problem Addressed by the Solution:**
+2. **Problem Addressed by the Solution:**<br>
 The problem is that it's difficult to continuously monitor the ice conditions along such a large area.
 If the ice gets too thin or the weather becomes dangerous, it can be unsafe for skaters.
 Without a system to track these changes in real time, accidents could happen.

-3. **The Solution Overview**:
+3. **The Solution Overview:**<br>
-The solution is to build a real-time monitoring system that:
+The solution is to build a real-time monitoring system that:<br>
   - Simulates sensors to track ice and weather conditions along the canal.
   - IoT sensors pushing simulated data to Azure IoT Hub.
   - Proccess and analyzes the incoming data using Azure Stream Analytics to check if the conditions are safe or dangerous.
   - Stores the data in Azure Blob Storage for future analysis and reporting.

 ## System Architecture
- **Architecture diagram** illustrating the data flow:
-- IoT sensors pushing simulated data to Azure IoT Hub.
-- Azure Stream Analytics processing the incoming data.
-- Processed data being stored in Azure Blob Storage.
 ![diagram](./architecture-diagram.png)

 ## Implementation Details
 ### IoT Sensor Simulation
-1. **How the simulated IoT sensors generate and send data to Azure IoT Hub.**
+1. **How the simulated IoT sensors generate and send data to Azure IoT Hub.**<br>
 The simulated IoT sensors generate data using a script that mimics the real-world behavior of physical sensors.
 Each simulated sensor is associated with a specific location on the Rideau Canal (e.g., Dow's Lake, Fifth Avenue, NAC).
 The script generates random values for key data such as:
   - Ice Thickness (cm): Ranges from 20 to 50.
   - Surface Temperature (°C): Ranges from -5 to 5, formatted to one decimal place.